-In June 2021, POP Orchard Intern Simone Shemshedini hosted a mushroom inoculation workshop at Philadelphia Orchard Project’s Learning Orchard as a part of POP’s First Thursdays Workshop Series.
+In June 2021, POP Orchard Intern (now Orchard Coordinator since 2023), Simone Shemshedini hosted a mushroom inoculation workshop at Philadelphia Orchard Project’s Learning Orchard as a part of POP’s First Thursdays Workshop Series.
 A full house of both fungi amateurs and experts came to enjoy the beauty of the orchard while sharing skills and knowledge.
-Shemshedini quickly brought everyone at the workshop into the world of fungi with this highly interactive workshop.
+Simone quickly brought everyone at the workshop into the world of fungi with this highly interactive workshop.
 She guided us in the craft of creating oyster mushroom grow bags and inoculating logs with shiitake plugs.

 Ecological Significance